ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 ```

 Now all comments will touch the post and change the `updated_at`
-time stamp.
+timestamp.
 You can see this in action by `touch`'ing a post.

 ```
 Post.find(1).touch